 For Google, reviews make up 15.44% of the ranking factors for local pack ranking and finder rankings.
 As a result, reviews are the 3rd most significant local ranking factor, behind only relevance and link signals.
 Translation: getting customer reviews will help you rank locally.

-Adding reviews to your Google Business Profile and other platforms will also help your listing take up more space on local SERPs.
+Adding reviews to your Google My Business and other platforms will also help your listing take up more space on local SERPs.
 Remember, users will search for your company even after finding your website.

 Links from other websites boost your domain authority and improve your overall rankings.
 The key to link building is staying within Google’s guidelines.
 If you fail to comply with Google’s standards, they may institute a manual action that removes your website from search.